ninelabs/ninelabs.com/_drafts/2015-11-17-Marketing-Outside-of-the-Box.md

 > “We no longer have on a lot of our brands an AOR or lead creative agency.
 We’re pulling from a roster of agencies for different projects, as we look for the right creative ideas.”

 PepsiCo is not alone in its thinking.
 For the last several years there’s been more and more speculation about the future of marketing’s “Agency of Record” model.
 For as long as most of us can remember, the focus has been placed on the partnership between a marketer and its agency.
-More and more, though, this model is under major scrutiny, and AOR tenures vanishing by the day.
-Marketers are exploring other agencies outside of their previous rosters and long-term partnerships are becoming less and less common.
+More and more, though, this model is under major scrutiny, and AOR tenures are vanishing by the day.
+Marketers are exploring other agencies outside of their previous rosters, and long-term partnerships are becoming less and less common.

 Why?

 Marketers want the freedom to go where the best ideas are at any given time.
 They don’t want to be tied down, locked into long-term retainers and contracts.

 This might feel unsettling for agencies like yours and mine.
-However, I believe that ultimately it will be the best thing that ever happened to our industry, because it requires us to step up our creative game.
+However, I believe that it ultimately will be the best thing that ever happened to our industry, because it requires us to step up our creative game.
 When marketers aren’t making decisions rooted in loyalty to an agency, but instead are making them based on “may the best creative marketing strategy win,” it lights a fire under creatives and it pushes us to think outside of the box and with innovate minds.

 The world no longer revolves around the mega-agencies that lock down contracts with major brands simply because they have penthouse offices.
 The playing field is substantially more level, and we can all take a stab at offering marketers the best idea for their products.